 Stepping in to serve next was Rev. G. Scott Boghossian whose time with the parishioners, although brief, was memorable and inspiring for teaching parishioners the joys of their faith through scripture, prayers, and inspired homilies.
 Following in the line of pastors loving this place of service in their ministry, Rev. Joseph Bertha brought to St. Michael’s his expertise on iconography.
 It was during Rev. Bertha’s pastoral stay that St. Michael’s received attention when the church was included as a stop in 2013 on the annual Church tour held in the Pittston community.
 The opportunity to educate others unfamiliar with Byzantine churches, spirituality, and traditions showcased the special treasures of St. Michael’s.

-On Sunday December 23, 2012, the Bishop of our mother Eparchy of Mukachevo (Uzhorod, Ukraine), His Grace, Bishop Milan Šašik celebrated Grand Compline (Povecherije) with the faithful and clergy.
+On Sunday December 23, 2012, the Bishop of the Ruthenian Catholic Eparchy of Mukachevo (Uzhorod, Ukraine), His Grace, Bishop Milan Šašik celebrated Grand Compline (Povecherije) with the faithful and clergy in St. Michael Church..
 This was actually Bishop Šašik’s second visit to St. Michaels, the first having been on June 24, 2011.
 The parishioners felt blessed to have been graced with his presence.

 Through its history, St. Michael’s members have gratefully counted the many blessings God has given them, including vocations of eight priests and five sisters.
-We pray that God will continue to bless St. Michael’s and to protect our church and our parishioners as we move forward to meet needs and challenges in the future.
+We pray that God will continue to bless St. Michael’s and to protect our church and our parishioners as we move forward to meet the real challenges in the future.